thanhqtran/replication/README.md

-# replication
+# Replication
-Replication of some interesting papers
+Replication of some interesting papers, book chapters, for study purposes.